Geometric and Resource-Theoretic Characterisation of Non-Stabiliserness in Quantum Algorithms: Geometric Perspective

-We now will bring the intuition of a shift on the colour spectrum to a concrete mathematical representation.
-After that we have to formulate a permutation robust version of our geometric measure.
+\Cref{fig:qftGeoDist} shows how this neatly bridges between the colour spectrum intuition and the rigorous permutation invariant distance we will define now.
 As a first step, we define a permutation operator capturing the notions discussed above.